 An internship at CISA offers numerous opportunities, including:

-CISA interns must be enrolled in a degree-seeking program at the time of application (students who plan to graduate in May 2017 are welcome to apply).
+CISA interns must be enrolled in a degree-seeking program at the time of application.
 Ideally, the applicant is majoring in international relations, area studies, political science, history or other fields relating to the CISA mission and has completed some coursework in these areas.
 Potential subjects of interest include, but are not limited to international affairs, area and regional studies, conflict management, counter-proliferation, counterterrorism, environmental security, grand strategy, homeland security, human rights, non-state actors, political economy, and post-conflict reconstruction.
 Internship applicants will be assessed on their ability in the following areas:

 - Prioritize, organize, and complete tasks with minimal supervision;